 The fudgiest, gooey gluten-free brownies you’ll ever taste.
-Also, embedded with chunks of pecans and topped with a simple almond butter caramel.
-This recipe is ultra rich and will definitely leave you wanting the whole batch.
+Also, embedded with chunks of pecans and topped with a simple peanut butter caramel.

 You ever make a recipe that you think will turn out fantastic, but then open the oven and an instant disappointment covers your face?
 Surprisingly, that was the case for these brownies.
 I opened the oven and had a feeling these brownies were going to have a spongy texture, way too underdone, and the caramel would be burnt on top.
 Well, man was I wrong.

-It contains 5 ingredients: maple syrup, coconut butter, vanilla extract, almond butter, and corn starch.
+It contains 5 ingredients: maple syrup, vegan butter, vanilla extract, peanut butter, and corn starch.

 All the ingredients, except vanilla, are combined in a small saucepan over medium heat.
 The caramel is then brought to a lower simmer and then cooked for 1-2 minutes until thick and syrupy.
 You’ll then take it off the heat and whisk in the vanilla.
 In my opinion, this caramel is a lot more flavorful and rich then a coconut milk-based one.